Time Off Benefits Summary

 Regular full-time and part-time staff and 12-month faculty are eligible for paid vacation.
 This summary does not apply to faculty members with contracts that are for less than 12 months; faculty members on contracts of less than 12 months follow Policy E4.0, Faculty Employment Policies.
 Use of vacation is subject to advance supervisor/manager approval.

 RIT’s vacation benefit is an accrual plan, which means eligible employees earn vacation during the fiscal year (July 1 – June 30).
-Vacation is earned during the fiscal year on a monthly basis at a rate of 1/12 the annual fiscal year vacation amount.
-Vacation is earned in any month in which an eligible employee is employed for 15 or more days.
+Vacation accrues each pay period.
+Vacation is earned in any pay period in which an eligible employee is employed for the entire period, with exception of new hires who accrue during their first pay period.
 The amount of vacation earned annually is based on the employee type and the employee’s length of service as outlined in the chart below.
-In addition, the total vacation time is based on the employee’s scheduled weekly hours and scheduled months or weeks per year - vacation is prorated as explained below for those who are scheduled to work less than 12 months per year.
-The monthly accrual will increase based on years of service as explained below.
+In addition, the total vacation time is based on the employee’s scheduled weekly hours and scheduled months or weeks per year.
+Vacation is prorated as explained below for those who are scheduled to work less than 12 months per year.
+Accruals increase based on years of service as explained below.

 Vacation Eligibility